-Other than being a retiree favorite location, Sullivan island guarantees 24/7 serene views of the world’s second shallowest ocean.
+Other than being a retiree’s favorite location, Sullivan island guarantees 24/7 serene views of the world’s second shallowest ocean.
 The authentic paradise in the south is a dream destination for many tourists who are attracted to the consistent warm weather on the island.
 Not for a moment will you find the island boring as it features notable tennis clubs and high-end golf courses for sports pundits.
 If you prefer to engage in water activities, there is kiteboarding, kayaking, sailing, and fishing to keep you engaged.
 Food junkies have a long list of top-class restaurants and a variety of cuisines to enjoy.

-In a similar fashion, Sullivan Island is home to primal education, medical and recreational centers ensuring a wholesome lifestyle for its residents.
-Moving into the island also means that you have access to many job opportunities thanks to its flourishing economy.
+In a similar fashion, Sullivan Island is home to primal education, and medical and recreational centers ensuring a wholesome lifestyle for its residents.
+Moving to the island also means that you have access to many job opportunities thanks to its flourishing economy.
 With a solid history portfolio defined by epic monuments alongside a good number of natural hiking trails and game parks, the island will easily become a great home for outdoor heads.
 To top it off, you do not have to break a bank to afford accommodation in the town.
 The cost of living in this area is moderate allowing its inhabitants to put bread on their table without a fuss.

 - Tons of fun activities all around the year

 - Cute natural beaches

 - Low crime rate

 - High taxation rate pushing up the cost of living